Updated: Apr 10

 Carrying the weight of our old thoughts and feelings about an experience into our new relations can blur the lines.
 I don't know about you, but being punished for something someone else did does not feel good.

 These tools are designed to guide you in becoming accountable to yourself, your behaviour and becoming clean as you prepare for what is next.
-To have tools designed for you, click here and book your free Discovery Call.
+To have tools designed for you, click here and book your consultation.

 First, make sure that you have unpacked what did and didn't work in this realtionship and forgiven yourself and your partner for what was.